 Our long-term goal is to build sustainable livelihoods and conserve rain forests in 16 native and campesino communities in the Peruvian Amazon.
 We normally empower more than 200 native artisans in 16 communities to create and market innovative handicrafts and essential oils as alternatives to economic activities that degrade forests.
 During the COVID crisis we are focusing our efforts to provide medicine and other vital materials to our partners who are confronting the virus and loss of income.

 Amazon forest loss is driving species to extinction, aggravating global warming, and robbing people of unique medicines, foods and other benefits.
 Cutting and burning forests is often more profitable than conserving them, so some native communities in northern Peru have illegally logged and grown coca and other cash-crops to escape poverty.
 They most want sustainable ways to improve their income, health and education that enhance forests, respect their culture, and strengthen their communities

-This project will empower women artisans in six Amazon native communities in Peru to create and sell innovative handicrafts made with sustainably harvested chambira palm fiber and natural dyes.
-It will also train Bora men to produce fragrant essential oils by distilling copal tree resin and leaves from rosewood and other aromatic plants.
-Old fields will be planted with chambira and more than 1000 rosewood tree seedlings to provide a long-term supply of raw materials for making crafts and oils.
+This project will empower women artisans in 16 Amazon native and campesino communities in Peru to create and sell innovative handicrafts made with sustainably harvested chambira palm fiber and natural dyes.
+It will also train Bora men to produce fragrant essential oils rosewood and other aromatic plants.
+Old fields will be planted with chambira and rosewood tree seedlings to provide a long-term supply of raw materials for making crafts and oils.

-This project will generate sustainable income for over 100 native families by energizing their imagination, pride and traditional knowledge to create rare fragrances and unique crafts such as guitar straps woven with jungle snake patterns.
+This project will generate sustainable income for over 200 native families by energizing their imagination, pride and traditional knowledge to create rare fragrances and unique crafts such as guitar straps woven with jungle snake patterns.
 They will learn new ways to protect their forest resources and rescue the rosewood tree for future generations.
-Communities will receive ongoing benefits as CACE returns 20% of its craft sales to support their chosen health, education and conservation needs.
+Communities will receive ongoing benefits as CACE reinvests 20% of its net craft sales to support health, education and conservation needs.